MicrosoftDocs/power-platform/power-platform/admin/admin-manage-apps.md

 #### Can I edit privileges in the SharePoint custom form maker security role?

 No, the SharePoint custom form maker security role is added to an environment by importing a non-customizable solution.
 Note, SharePoint custom form creation requires a user to have permissions in SharePoint and Power Platform.
-The platform verifies a user has write permissions for the targeted SharePoint list and the user has permission in Power Platform to create or update the SharePoint custom form.
+The platform verifies a user has write permissions for the targeted list created using Microsoft Lists and the user has permission in Power Platform to create or update the SharePoint custom form.
 For a SharePoint custom form maker to satisfy the Power Platform check, the user must have the SharePoint custom form security role or the Environment Maker security role.

 #### Will a user with only the SharePoint custom form maker role see an environment in the make.powerapps.com environment picker?